 Thank you for turning to my office for help with a federal department or agency.

-Eighty percent of a Congressman's duties lie with helping constituents battle the web of bureaucracy that surrounds our government agencies.
-Whether you need help collecting your disability payment, getting veterans benefits, a small business grant, or anything else requiring a government agency's involvement, my office is here to help.
+Eighty percent of a Congressman's duties lie with helping constituents battle the web of bureaucracy that surrounds our government departments and agencies.
+Whether you need help collecting your disability payment, getting veterans benefits, a small business grant, or anything else requiring the federal government's involvement, my office is here to help.

 The process can seem daunting, which is why I have broken down the casework process into a four-step process to assist you.
 Of course, if you are still having difficulties finding the information you need, please feel free to bypass these steps and contact my office directly.